Risk Factors Dashboard

 We may require additional capital to support our business, and this capital may not be available on acceptable terms or at all.

 We intend to continue to make investments to support our business growth and may require additional funds to respond to business challenges, including the need to meet our outstanding financial obligations, develop new products or enhance our existing products, enhance our operating infrastructure, retain and hire key personnel, and acquire complementary businesses and technologies.
-In addition, as described above, the holders of our Preferred Stock have certain dividend rights, including the right to request a special dividend.
 Accordingly, we may need to engage in equity or debt financings to secure additional funds.
 If we raise additional funds through further issuances of equity or convertible debt securities, our existing stockholders could suffer significant dilution, and any new securities we issue could have rights, preferences and privileges superior to those of holders of our Common Stock.
 Any financing secured by us in the future could include restrictive covenants relating to our capital raising activities and other financial and operational matters, which may make it more difficult for us to obtain additional capital and to pursue business opportunities, including potential acquisitions.
 We also may be required to repay amounts outstanding under our existing Credit Agreement, together with applicable prepayment premiums, with the proceeds of future financings.
 Repaying our existing debt obligations and servicing future debt obligations could limit our flexibility to invest in the business and adjust to market conditions, which could impact our customer relationships and place us at a competitive disadvantage.
-Repaying our existing debt obligations and servicing future debt obligations could also limit our flexibility to invest in the business and adjust to market conditions, which could impact our customer relationships and place us at a competitive disadvantage.

 General Risks Related to Ownership of Our Common Stock

-Our outstanding securities and dividend obligations, the stock or securities that we may issue under existing or future agreements, and certain provisions of those securities, may cause immediate and substantial dilution to our existing stockholders.
+Our outstanding securities, the stock or securities that we may issue under existing or future agreements, and certain provisions of those securities, may cause immediate and substantial dilution to our existing stockholders.

-The issuance of shares of Common Stock (i) upon the conversion of or payment of dividends on our Preferred Stock, (ii) pursuant to outstanding and future equity awards, or (iii) upon the conversion of other existing or future convertible securities, may result in substantial dilution to each of our stockholders by reducing that stockholder's percentage ownership of our outstanding Common Stock.
+The issuance of shares of Common Stock (i) upon the conversion of our Series C Preferred Stock, (ii) pursuant to outstanding and future equity awards, or (iii) upon the conversion of other convertible securities we may issue in the future, may result in substantial dilution to each of our stockholders by reducing that stockholder's percentage ownership of our outstanding Common Stock.

 Provisions in our certificate of incorporation, bylaws and under Delaware law might discourage, delay or prevent a change of control of our company or changes in our management and, therefore, depress the trading price of our Common Stock.